code-iai/ROSIntegration/README.md

 UE 4.23 support has been recently added by Luigi Freda (see tested versions below)

+ROS2 support was recently added by [@tsender](https://github.com/tsender).
+Checkout the `ros2` branch for more details.

 ## Description

 This Plugin contains the basic data structures to enable the user to communicate with a running roscore.